Why use MCP?

 Use this if your tool server is already running as a web service at a specific HTTP URL.
 Agency Swarm connects to this URL to access tools exposed via Server-Sent Events (SSE).

-- When to use: Your tool is provided by a web API, a microservice, or any server accessible via an HTTP endpoint that speaks MCP+SSE (like the Python server in the demo).
+- When to use: Your tool is provided by a web API, a microservice, or any server accessible via an HTTP endpoint that speaks MCP+SSE.

 MCPServerStreamableHttp: For HTTP Streaming Tools